 “Blessed are the poor in spirit: for theirs is the kingdom of heaven.”
 This verse, Jesus’ first proclamation in the Sermon on the Mount, resonates within me.
 These words linger in my mind, still present a quarter-hour later as my husband takes over with the children and I turn to writing this article.

 The facts and principles that unfold in the case about homelessness discussed below are complex, but the takeaway is simple: religious organizations that serve the poor—in particular those people without homes—should be recognized as vital contributors in the public square.
 Unlike secular nonprofits, religious institutions serving the homeless have a dual mission: providing both material and spiritual restoration.
 Religious homeless shelters don’t only provide physical accommodations to the least among us; they often offer spiritual resources that point to our eternal home in the Kingdom of God.
-Those on the street wish for a connection to Jesus and the presence of caring believers.
+Many of those on the street wish for a connection to Jesus and the presence of caring believers.

 A federal appeals court acts as if faith-based shelters are not a valuable resource.